 Robert M. Sherman Young Pioneers Award

-The Jewish Education Project Robert M. Sherman Young Pioneers Award celebrates forward thinking and innovative educators, age 40 and under, who demonstrate a personal and professional commitment to new ideas, and proven use of technology or other innovative approaches to inspire children, teens and families.
+The Jewish Education Project Robert M. Sherman Young Pioneers Award celebrates forward thinking and innovative educators age 40 and under, who demonstrate a personal and professional commitment to new ideas, and proven use of technology or other innovative approaches to inspire children, teens and families.
 The nomination period for 2020 is now closed.
 For further questions email Gabriel Weinstein.

 Eligibility Criteria and Qualifications